Get Tech Tips

 Most manufacturers advise against using any cleaner on microchannel coils to avoid damage.
-Either use a garden hose, low pressure “fan” pattern pressure washer less than 100 PSI, or a cleaner approved for use with microchannel and work carefully.
+Either use a garden hose or low-pressure “fan” pattern pressure washer less than 100 PSI.
+If you must use a cleaner, be sure to use one approved for use on microchannel.
+In any case, work carefully.
 The refrigerant channels go all the way to the edge of the coil and can be easily damaged if impacted.

 The Charge is CRITICAL

 When charging microchannel, you will want to follow manufacturers' specs and weigh in the charge whenever possible.
 If you see low suction, don't start dumping in charge until you are certain it is a charge issue and not an airflow issue or a restriction.
 Subcooling on microchannel systems tends to be more erratic due to the lower volume of the condenser coil.

 Many manufacturers will swear that microchannel coils are just as resilient as tube and fin coils.
 Based on my personal experience, I would suggest taking greater care to protect microchannel coils.
 It may make sense to keep microchannel coils away from areas of the lawn that will have equipment going near the unit and possibly shooting debris into the surface.

 When a microchannel condenser leaks, it is often fairly evident by the oil stain that appears on the surface.
-These leaks can be quite small because of the channels, so if you see the telltale oil spot, it is best to investigate.
+These leaks can be quite small because of the channels, so if you see a telltale oil spot, it is best to investigate.

 I confess: I have never attempted a microchannel repair myself, but there are many techs who claim to do it regularly.
 Here is a video showing it being done:

 So, take extra care when installing and servicing microchannel systems when cleaning, charging, and repairing.